 Annoyance: Smooth display isn’t on all the time

-- While you wait for an update that might open up more options or change the behavior, you can force the Pixel 4 display to run at 90Hz all the time.
-Go to Settings > About phone and tap the Build number at the bottom seven times to unlock Developer options.
-Now go to Settings > System > Developer options and there’s an option in there labeled Force 90 Hz refresh rate.
-Tap on it and then toggle it on, but be warned, it will drain your battery faster.
+- Until a software update that eliminates the problem or gives you more options is released, you can use this workaround to force the Pixel 4 display to run at 90Hz all the time.
+Go to Settings > About Phone and tap the Build Number at the bottom seven times to unlock Developer options.
+Now, go to Settings > System > Developer Options, find the option labeled Smooth Display.
+Tap on it and toggle it on — but be warned, it will drain your battery quickly.